Importance of Sun Bathing in Winters

 - If you’re spending a long time sunbathing, drink water.
 Ensure to keep yourself hydrated.

 - Eat tomatoes because they contain a large amount of lycopene, which helps in preventing skin redness from UV rays.

 - Avoid sunbathing for more than one hour.

 - After sunbathing, have a bath with cold water.

-- If you are the one who suffers from heart ailments or face quick allergies to light, then don’t take a sunbath.
+- If you are the one who suffers from heart ailments or faces quick allergies to light, then don’t take a sunbath.

-There is lots of research that shows the sunbathing benefits and benefits for spending time in the sun rays.
+There is a lot of research that shows the sunbathing benefits and the benefits of spending time in the sun's rays.

-Sunlight exposure helps to boost your mood, make people sleep better than before and helps in production of vitamin D, which strengthens your bones along with helping your body to fight with certain diseases.
+Sunlight exposure helps to boost your mood, makes people sleep better than before, and helps in the production of vitamin D, which strengthens your bones along with helping your body to fight certain diseases.

-Meanwhile, with the sunbathing benefits, there includes some risks as that happens because of too much exposure to sunlight.
+Meanwhile, despite the sunbathing benefits, there include some risks that happen because of too much exposure to sunlight.

 Ensure to wear sunscreen SPF 30 or above and limit your exposure to sun rays.

-If sunbathing done in unprotected ways, it results in sunburns, rashes, a greater chance of development of melanoma.
+If sunbathing is done in unprotected ways, it results in sunburns, rashes, and a greater chance of the development of melanoma.